-- Finally, click Save at the bottom of the Manage User Claims panel.
+Finally, select Save at the bottom of the Manage User Claims panel.

 Important: Do not change the value of Name ID Format value once your users have started using Pulumi—not even switching its value between Email or Persistent.

-Note: Be sure to assign users and groups to use your new Pulumi Console SAML application.
+Note: Be sure to assign users and groups to use your new Pulumi Service SAML application.
 That is how you can control membership access to your Pulumi organization.
 See the Azure AD documentation for more information.

 Configuring Your Pulumi Organization

 To configure your Pulumi organization to accept SAML SSO requests from Azure AD, you will need to download the SAML application’s configuration data and then pass that to Pulumi.

-Back on the Azure AD’s application settings page, click the SAML Signing Certificate panel.
+Back on the Azure AD’s application settings page, select the SAML Signing Certificate panel.
 Then select Download next to Federated Metadata XML and save the resulting file.

-Sign into the Pulumi Console and navigate to your SAML organization.
-Navigate to the Settings tab and then select SAML SSO.
+Sign into the Pulumi Service and navigate to your SAML organization.
+Navigate to the Settings tab and then select Access Management.

 Open up the XML document you downloaded from the Azure AD portal, and paste its full contents into the Identity Provider Metadata field.

 Signing into Pulumi using Azure AD

-Once your Azure AD application is created, and its configuration data passed to Pulumi, you can now sign into the Pulumi Console using your SAML SSO credentials.
+Once your Azure AD application is created, and its configuration data passed to Pulumi, you can now sign in to the Pulumi Service using your SAML SSO credentials.

 Navigate to https://app.pulumi.com/signin/sso/ and enter the name of your Pulumi organization.
-If everything is configured correctly, you should be prompted to sign into to your Azure AD instance, and then immediately redirected back to the Pulumi Console.
+If everything is configured correctly, you should be prompted to sign in to your Azure AD instance, and then immediately be redirected back to the Pulumi Service.

 If you have any trouble configuring Azure AD, signing into Pulumi, or need additional assistance, please contact support.